 - Remote Access & Wireless Network

-- All access by Uberflip Personnel to the VPC requires successful authentication through a secure connection via SSL VPN with multi-factor authentication (“MFA”).
+- All access by Uberflip Personnel to the VPC requires successful authentication through a secure connection via SSL VPN.
+For Uberflip’s Content Experience Platform this is via multi-factor authentication (“MFA”).

 - System Event Logging, Monitoring & Alerting

 - Monitoring tools and services are used to monitor systems including network, server events, and Cloud Provider API security events, availability events, and resource utilization.

 - Uberflip infrastructure security event logs are collected in a central system and protected from tampering.
 Logs are stored for a minimum of 12 months.